 Customer Service Survey

 Request & Order Copies using Credit Card online

 Email addresses by department:

-The Clerk of the Circuit Court and Comptroller offers the legal community an opportunity to tour our Probate operations at the Clearwater and St. Petersburg
+The Clerk of the Circuit Court and Comptroller offers the legal community an opportunity to tour the Probate operations at the Clearwater and St. Petersburg

 courthouses.
 The tours include an overview of document imaging, processing of new cases and, at the Clearwater location, the audit of estates and guardianship cases.
-For further information or to set an appointment, please email us.
+For further information or to set up an appointment, visit the Probate Tours page.

 COURT APPOINTED ATTORNEY STANDARDS/CONFLICT ATTORNEY:

 Pursuant to Administrative Order 2010-009 – Court Appointed Attorney Standards & Due Process Costs, the office of the Clerk of the Circuit Court was directed to publish the name and phone numbers for attorneys to notify us of changes in their phone number, availability or status.